panxzz/NN-blackout/README.md

 # NN-blackout
 Purposefully slows loading of webpages to simulate what the internet would look like without Net Neutrality.

-The script will make webpages look like it's loading really slowly and make the images super low resolution somehow and break other things; then after a few seconds a modal will pop saying "This is what the internet would look like without net neutrality...
+This script will only become active on the day of the blackout (if and when it's scheduled) and on that day it will make webpages look like they are loading really slowly and possibly "break" other things; then after a few seconds a modal will pop saying "This is what the internet would look like without net neutrality...
 Tell the FCC that you support net neutrality".

 The idea is that a ton of individual website owners would be able to just pop this script on their site to "opt-in" to a massive blackout of the web on a specific day.
 If they ever wanted to "opt-out" (say after we've won the internet back, or if they are concerned that it would go down on important days) they would just need to remove the call to this script.